 Maintenance and conservation efforts are necessary to preserve the integrity of the City's collection for the benefit of the community.
-Planned for 2024 is repainting of "Triumph of the Vegetables" at the Farmer's Market roundabout and "The Hollow," at Decatur Woods Park.
-Staff will also look into professional cleaning of "Long Instant" at Fire Station 1.
+Most recent was the repainting of "Triumph of the Vegetables" at the Farmer's Market roundabout and "The Hollow," at Decatur Woods Park, in 2024.
+Four contracted foundation/pedestals are planned for 2025.
+Addition of lights to Art Crossing #3 is anticipated in 2025 as is permitting and a plaque for the gift of art from the Rotary Club of West Olympia for West Bay Park.
 Annual art cleaning/maintenance is completed with assistance of a part-time parks seasonal staff person.